A BRIEF HISTORY OF FARMING

 Mayan farmers did not have ploughs but they did use digging sticks.

-Maize was the staple food of the Maya but they also grew beans, chillies, sweet potatoes and squashes.
+Maize was the staple food of the Maya but they also grew beans, chilies, sweet potatoes and squashes.
 The Maya also ate fruit like papaya, watermelon and avocados.

 The Maya also kept bees for honey.